Fugitive Slave Act of 1850: Canada

 One important consequence was that Canada, not the Northern free states, became the foremost destination for escaped slaves.
+Canada quickly became a popular destination for fugitive slaves because United States laws could not be enforced there so it gave them full freedom.
+Many fugitive slaves believed the Northern states we no longer safe to them after the Fugitive Slave Act of 1850 was passed.
+This led to massive growth in communities in Canada established by formerly enslaved people.
 The Black population of Canada increased from 40,000 to 60,000 between 1850 and 1860, and many reached freedom by the Underground Railroad.
 Notable Black publishers, such as Henry Bibb and Mary Ann Shadd, created publications encouraging emigration to Canada.
 By 1855, an estimated 3,500 people among Canada's Black population were fugitives from American slavery.
 In Pittsburgh, for example, during the September following the passage of the law, organized groups of escaped slaves, armed and sworn to "die rather than be taken back into slavery", set out for Canada, with more than 200 men leaving by the end of the month.
 The Black population in New York City dropped by almost 2,000 from 1850 to 1855.
+The Fugitive Slave Act of 1850 also had massive affects on the Underground Railroad during this time period.
+With the new act set in place federal law required citizens to report and fugitive slave and assist with their capture to their best ability.
+Safe houses often called "Stations" became much more organzied during this time period and fugitive slaves had to move much more carefully.
+This often times discouraged slaves from attempting their escape due to the increased risk aligned after the Fugitive Slave Act of 1850 was passed.
+Regardless many still escaped, but often set their sights on moving to Canada instead of the Northern United States.
+This act also created one of the best known conflicts involving a fugitive slave by the name of Anthony Burns.
+Anthony Burns was an escaped slave who was captured and arrest in Boston in 1854.
+This ultimately drew the attention of thousands of people and the showed up to protest that Anthony was a free man and should not be returned to slavery.
+Anthony was eventually sent back to Virginia but this caused lots of national attention across the North and grew the ongoing conflict between the North and the South.

 On the other hand, many Northern businessmen supported the law due to their commercial ties with the Southern states.
 They founded the Union Safety Committee and raised thousands of dollars to promote their cause, which gained sway, particularly in New York City, and caused public opinion to shift somewhat towards supporting the law.